Supply Chain Attacks: How They Work and How to Stay One Step Ahead

 c.
 Fake Vendor Access: Hackers create a fictional identity as a supplier or service provider, gaining trust and access to sensitive systems and information.

-See also The Benefits of Using McAfee Antivirus Software for PC Security
+See also Maximize Your Security: The Best McAfee Antivirus Software Reviewed

 2. Unmasking the Hidden Dangers: Real-Life Supply Chain Attacks: